DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 Here are steps for issuing a new gift card:

-- Create a new gift card program if you have not set up one already.
+- Create a new gift card program if you have not set up one up already.
 - Create a new gift card under the program.
 - Retrieve the gift code corresponding to the new card from the Lightrail API.
 - Send the code to the customer, which is usually done via email or text message.